HegrJan/BlindGD77/docs/readme.txt

  Bank 1: A through P,
 Bank 2: Q through Z, +-%*# space.
 I've only included symbols for which there are voice prompts since otherwise it would be impossible to identify the symbols.
-12. Added ability to edit a channel name on GD77S.
-Use e1hello to name channel 1 in the current zone hello. i.e. e  followed by channel number followed by name.
+12. Added ability to edit a channel name on the GD77S.
+From the Keypad mode, enter the command e1hello to name channel 1 in the current zone hello. i.e. e  followed by channel number followed by name followed by long hold Orange button.
-13. Fixed a bug in VFO scan mode where frequency and scan range would be errantly announced each time the scan resumed.
+13. Fixed a bug in VFO scan mode on radios with a keypad where frequency and scan range would be errantly announced each time the scan resumed.

 17 December 2021